Food Tour Description

 America's largest Chinatown

-Enjoy sit-down dining featuring upscale Asian eats while navigating this vibrant neighborhood
+Enjoy seated dining featuring upscale Asian eats while navigating this vibrant neighborhood

 Chinatown can be intimidating, even for a native New Yorker!
-It’s a hugely diverse neighborhood with historic landmarks and hidden side streets that’s home to one of the largest populations of Chinese people in the western hemisphere.
-There are so many stories to be heard and incredible dishes to be devoured on these streets that it’s an area that truly cannot be missed!
+It’s a hugely diverse neighborhood with historic landmarks, hidden side streets, different types of delicious foods from all over Asia, and it’s home to one of the largest populations of Chinese people in the western hemisphere.
+There are so many interesting stories to be heard, sights to see, and delicious foods to be devoured.

 With so many choices, where do you start?
 That’s where we come in!
-Enjoy abundant sit-down tastings of Dim Sum, Peking Duck, and more at three exquisite restaurants.
-Come along on a memorable culinary adventure that will leave you with a deep understanding of the flavors and history, as well as the confidence to navigate Chinatown’s culinary scene on your next visit!
+Enjoy abundant sit-down tastings of Dim Sum (5 different types of dumplings), Peking Duck (prepared as if you were in Beijing), and more at three exquisite restaurants, plus taste from a classic Chinese bakery.
+Join us for a memorable journey that will leave you with a deep understanding of the flavors and history, as well as the confidence to navigate Chinatown’s food scene on your next visit!

-This tour’s unique features include: three sit-down tastings and larger portions than you’ll experience on our other tours.
+3 sit down tastings – larger portions than you’ll experience on our other tours.

 $65 / per

 FOOD TASTINGS SERVED

 This tour includes 3 abundant seated tastings and 1 on-the-go tasting.

 FOOD TOUR INFORMATION